This fusion recipe for Smothered Barbecue Chicken Enchiladas combines two favorites into one delicious South of the border inspired meal.

 - Add the shredded chicken and 1 cup of the tomato-barbecue sauce to the cooked onion and peppers.
 Mix well and remove from the heat.

-- Place seem side down side by side in the baking dish.
+- Place seam side down side by side in the baking dish.
 Drizzle with the remaining tomato-barbecue sauce and sprinkle the top with 1 cup remaining shredded cheese.

 - Bake for 25 minutes or until bubbly around the edges and the cheese has melted.